FrostByte-Security/IPTracer/README.md

 -**DShield Cowrie Logs**: This script has an option to parse multiple unique IPs from a cowrie json file and output all related IP info.
 - **VPN and Proxy Detection**: Identifies whether an IP address is associated with a VPN or proxy service.
-- **Geolocation Information**: Retrieves detailed location information including country, city, and ISP details.
+- **Geolocation Information**: Retrieves detailed location information including country, city, and ASN details.
 - **Reverse DNS Lookup**: Performs reverse DNS lookups to find domain names associated with IP addresses.
 - **Security Assessments**: Integrates with APIs like AbuseIPDB to fetch reputation scores and other security-related data.